 Shared Bike Program In Saint Paul

-In August 2023, Saint Paul welcomed bike sharing back to the city.
-This year there will be up to 200 electric-assisted bikes for residents and visitors to rent and explore around Saint Paul (and into Minneapolis and the University of Minnesota campuses too).
+In 2024 there will be up to 600 electric-assisted bikes for residents and visitors to rent and explore around Saint Paul (and into Minneapolis and the University of Minnesota campuses too).
 Riders can begin a ride anywhere an e-bicycle is available.
 Once a rider reaches their destination, the bicycle must be properly parked in the boulevard, "furnishing" zone (the city-owned property between the street curb and sidewalk), or at a designated bike parking space.
 Shared bicycles do not need to be locked in Saint Paul.

 Shared e-bikes are fun way to get around the city – the electric assist makes going up hills easier than regular pedal only bikes.
 You can rent an e-bike using a smartphone app, setting up your individual accounts with our registered vendors.
 The app will allow you to find, unlock, and rent an e-bike.

-In 2023, our Lime e-bikes also operate in Minneapolis, at the University of Minnesota Saint Paul and Minneapolis campuses, and in Minneapolis Parks.
-You can ride an e-bike between all of these places.
+In 2024, Lime e-bikes also operate in Minneapolis, at the University of Minnesota Saint Paul and Minneapolis campuses, and in Minneapolis Parks.
+You can ride a Lime e-bike between all of these places.

 If you have questions or comments about the e-bikes, please contact the vendor, Lime at: 888-LIME-345